OSDP: Optimal Sharded Data Parallel for Distributed Deep Learning: OSDP: Optimal Sharded Data Parallel

+\textbf{\textit{Implementation.}} We implement OSDP on top of PyTorch and FairScale.
+To be specific, OSDP is designed as an efficient distributed training framework that adaptively and automatically determines the data parallel mechanisms.
+Furthermore, to be user-friendly, we provide a simple but convenient API interface following the FSDP module in FairScale.
+As shown in Figure~\ref{fig:OSDP_API}, by only modifying a few lines of codes, users can easily switch from FSDP to OSDP for better efficiency and scalability.

-Operator splitting aims at further alleviate peak memory footprints during training with only negligible overheads.
-Existing ZeRO-based systems shard model states across workers during model initialization stage and re-gather them during training stage to maintain a complete model forward and backward.
-There is a memory surge during the gathering process.
-The gigantic tensors produced by the large operators (e.g., \texttt{MatMul}) could turn into peak memory usage and might exceed the device memory.
-For instance, a linear operator of GPT-3 contains 0.6 billion parameters.
-Therefore, we introduce operator splitting to reduce the impact of gigantic tensors in OSDP.
+\textbf{\textit{Operator Splitting.}} In order to alleviate peak memory footprints brought by the huge, bottleneck operators, we further introduce the operator splitting scheme to cooperate with OSDP.
+Specifically, existing ZeRO-based systems (such as DeepSpeed and FairScale) shard model states across workers during model initialization stage and re-gather them during training stage.
+Obviously, there is a memory surge during the gathering process --- for the huge operators (e.g., \texttt{MatMul} operators with large hidden sizes), gathering the corresponding gigantic tensors could turn into peak memory usage and might exceed the device memory.
+For instance, one of the \texttt{MatMul} operators in the GPT-3 model contains 0.6 billion parameters, which ends up to consume 2.24 GB of memory.

-Operator splitting's core idea is to sequentially process a single \texttt{MatMul} and release memory serially to reduce the peak memory overhead during training.
-We illustrate the workflow in Figure~\ref{fig:operatorsplittingworkflow}, including three steps: First, both the last dimension of the input data and the first dimension of the operator are partitioned into multiple equal parts according to an artificially determined slice granularity.
-Then, the computation of each equal part is executed serially.
+The operator splitting aims at reducing the impact of such gigantic tensors in OSDP.
+Intuitively, given a huge \texttt{MatMul} operator, the essential idea is to split the model into several slices and sequentially process them.
+By doing so, the memory consumed by different slices can be released serially so that the peak memory can be reduced greatly.
+Figure~\ref{fig:operatorsplittingworkflow} illustrates the workflow, including three steps.
+First, both the last dimension of the input data and the first dimension of the operator are partitioned into multiple slices according to an artificially determined slice granularity.
+Then, the computation of each slice is executed sequentially.
 Finally, all computation results are summed as the final output.

-Combined with ZDP, operator splitting further optimizes memory surge in training from $size(\text{\texttt{MatMul}})$ to $\frac{size(\text{\texttt{MatMul}})}{slice\;granularity}$, which is especially beneficial for large-scale models.
-In addition, since our distributed training deployment supports overlap of computation and communication \cite{pytorchdistributed}, as long as communication overhead remains a system bottleneck, the additional computational overhead caused by serial computation and summation can be completely covered, thus the impact of operator splitting on the overall training time is almost negligible.
+Combined with ZDP, operator splitting amortizes the memory from $size(\text{\texttt{MatMul}})$ to $\frac{size(\text{\texttt{MatMul}})}{{slice}\_{granularity}}$, which is extremely beneficial for large-scale models.
+In addition, since our distributed training deployment supports the overlapping between computation and communication \cite{pytorchdistributed}, as long as the communication cost remains a system bottleneck, the computational overhead caused by slicing and summation can be completely hidden.
+Thus, the extra overhead of operator splitting on the overall training time is almost negligible.